If you have questions about the adult ministries of Fox Valley Presbyterian Church, please contact Susan Strasser, Adult Ministries Committee Chair.

 New Book Club

 A new book club is coming to FVPC.
-Inspired by their recent trips to the border, our El Paso/Juarez border encounter team will be leading a book club, starting in mid-February 2026.
-In anticipation of their first meeting, you are invited to begin reading their first selection - Solito by Javier Zamora - which is available at local libraries, bookstores, and online.
+Inspired by their recent trips to the border, our El Paso/Juarez border encounter team will be leading a book club.
+Our first meeting will be after worship on February 22 in the Adult Lounge, when we will discuss Solito by Javier Zamora - which is available at local libraries, bookstores, and online.
+Questions?
+Email Lisa Hall.

 Restaurant Outings